 How to Concatenate and Keep Number Format in Excel

-4 Easy Methods to Concatenate and Keep Number Format in Excel
+How to Concatenate and Keep Number Format in Excel: 4 Easy Methods

-To demonstrate the approaches, we consider a dataset of 10 people and their points, which has three decimal values.
+To concatenate numbers in Excel, let’s consider a dataset of 10 people and their points, which has three decimal values.
 Our dataset is in the range of cell B5:C14.
 We want to show the point value with two decimal places with their name in column D. If we apply the CONCATENATE function, it will just join them.
 However, the two decimal points result will not come.
 You can see the situation in the image shown below.

 📚 Note: